-While holding down the MODE and INC buttons, push the READY switch to POWER ON and release to Ready.
+To enable SMS Alarms, hold down the MODE and INC buttons, push the READY switch to POWER ON and release to Ready.
 This activates the Sentinel into the Scheduler menu mode.
-Repeat pushing the MODE button till you see the SMS MESSAGING on the display.
-Press the INC button and toggle the ON/OFF till you see ON.
+Repeat pushing the MODE button till you see the "SMS MESSAGING" on the display.
+Press the INC button and toggle the ON/OFF till you see "ON".